 We have built this website so the content is easy to use for as many people as possible, regardless of their disability or impairment.
-Although we have taken steps to make this site accessible we would still welcome your comments on how we can improve it.
+Although we have taken steps to make this site Accessible for visually impaired people, we would still welcome your comments on how we can improve it.
 You can give us feedback by sending an email to firstname.lastname@example.org.

 You can view this site using the standard text size or you can choose to make the text larger (or smaller) by changing the text size option in your web browser.
 In Internet Explorer, Firefox, Chrome and Safari this option is under the View menu on the toolbar.

 Accessibility of PDFs

 PDF Accessibility has been improved since 2021.
 Most PDFs on this website are Accessible to screen readers in terms of text content.
 However, some of the older PDFs uploaded to this website contain images, tables, charts and contents lists that were not structured with Accessibility metadata at the time of creation.
 Please contact email@example.com if you require assistance with any specific PDFs embedded or linked to on the website.